unifiedstreaming/fmp4-ingest/ingest_spec.md

 1. The URIMetaSampleEntry entry contains, in a URIbox, the URI following the URI syntax in [7] defining the form of the metadata (see the ISO Base media file format specification [3]).
 For example, the URIBox could contain for ID3 tags the URL  http://www.id3.org
 1. For the case of ID3, a sample contains a single ID3 tag.
 The ID3 tag may contain one or more ID3 frames.
 1. For the case of DASH emsg, a sample may contain one or more event message ("emsg") boxes.
 Version 0 Event Message should be used.
 The presentation_time_delta field is relative to the absolute timestamp specified in the TrackFragmentBaseMediaDecode-TimeBox ("tfdt").
 The timescale field should match the value specified in the media header box mdhd.
-1. For the case of a DASH emsg, the kind box (contained in the udta) shall be used to signal the scheme URI of the type of metadata
+1. For the case of a DASH emsg, the kind box (contained in the udta) MUST be used to signal the scheme URI of the type of metadata
-1. A BitRateBox ("btrt") should be present at the end of MetaDataSampleEntry to signal the bit rate information of the stream.
+1. A BitRateBox ("btrt") SHOULD be present at the end of MetaDataSampleEntry to signal the bit rate information of the stream.
 1. If the specific format uses internal timing values, then the timescale must match the timescale field set in the media header box mdhd.
 1. All Timed Metadata samples are sync samples [3], defining the entire set of meta-data for the time interval they cover.
 Hence, the sync sample table box is not present.
 1. When Timed Metadata is stored in a TrackRunBox ("trun"), a single sample is present with the duration set to the duration for that run.